List of Utensils, Cooking Tools, and Items for the Indian Kitchen (and beyond)

 Rice server and idli scooper

-~ larger one to serve rice can also be used as turner on flat pan when making parathas; and smaller one to spoon out idli also has multiple uses
+~ larger one to serve rice can also be used as turner on flat pan when making parathas; and smaller one to spoon out idli also has multiple uses. but these are not "essential" - the serving spoons above can do the same job too.

 Different types (wooden, nylon or silicone) of cooking tools and serving spoons for nonstick utensils